-Anyone who is not willing to follow in the Lord’s footsteps or be made conformable unto His death cannot be a divine instrument for national revival.
+Anyone unwilling to follow in the Lord’s footsteps or be made conformable unto His death cannot be a divine instrument for national revival.

-National revival has tarried till now because many believers who desire to see true revival in the Church and nations of the world are merely praying and preaching about revival, but are not yielding themselves to the Lord to work in them and through them as agents or instruments of national or corporate revival.
+National revival has been tarried till now because many believers who desire to see true revival in the Church and nations of the world are merely praying and preaching about revival but not yielding themselves to the Lord to work in them and through them as agents or instruments of national or corporate revival.

-National revival has tarried till now because we are proud, stubborn, and unyielding to God’s Spirit.
-Though we claim to belong to God, yet we continually resist His Spirit, yielding to the flesh.
+National revival has been tarried because we are proud, stubborn, and unyielding to God’s Spirit.
+Though we claim to belong to God, we continually resist His Spirit but yield to the flesh.

-Though we present ourselves before God, seeking His face, yet we are not broken, eager and willing to obey Him completely and promptly.
+Though we present ourselves before God, seeking His face, we are not humble, eager, and willing to obey Him completely and promptly.

-Though we claim to surrender our lives to the Lord, yet we shut out the Lord from some rooms, areas or compartments in our lives, and still cling or hold tenaciously to our former ways and lusts (Rev. 3:20).
+Though we claim to surrender our lives to the Lord, we shut out the Lord from some aspects or compartments of our lives and still cling or hold tenaciously to our former ways and lusts (Rev. 3:20).

-Beloved, it is not enough to just desire, pray or preach about revival, you must completely and continually present or yield yourself to God as a living sacrifice for His holy fire to completely and continually consume you, thereby making you a sweet fragrance or aroma of Christ in the world.
+Beloved, it is not enough to desire, pray or preach about revival; you must constantly present or yield to God as a living sacrifice for His holy fire to entirely and continuously consume you, thereby making you a sweet fragrance or aroma of Christ in the world.